 By definition, \((x, y) \mapsto \bs{1}\{(x, y) \in S^2: x \rta y\}\) is measurable as a function from \(S^2\) to \(\{0, 1\}\).
 Hence \((x, \omega) \mapsto \bs{1}\{(x, \omega): x \rta X(\omega)\}\) is measurable as a function from \(S \times \Omega\) to \(\{0, 1\}\).
 In turn, this implies that \(x \mapsto \P(x \rta X)\) is measurable as a function from \(S\) to \([0, 1]\).

 The term reliability function is used informally, since at this level of abstraction we are far removed from classical reliability theory.
-However, for a partial order graph \((S, \preceq)\), the reliability function \(F\) has the more familiar form \[F(x) = \P(X \succeq x), \quad x \in S\] and in particular for the standard continuous graph \(([0, \infty), \le)\), the reliability function is the classical one: \[F(t) = \P(X \ge t), \quad t \in [0, \infty)\] In general, if it helps, you can think of the event \(\{x \rta X\}\) as success for random variable \(X\) at \(x \in S\), just as survival up to time \(t\) is success at \(t \in [0, \infty)\) for a random lifetime \(X\) in the classical setting.
+However, for a partial order graph \((S, \preceq)\) (our most important special case), the reliability function \(F\) has the more familiar form \[F(x) = \P(X \succeq x), \quad x \in S\] and in particular for the standard continuous graph \(([0, \infty), \le)\), the reliability function is the classical one: \[F(t) = \P(X \ge t), \quad t \in [0, \infty)\] In general, if it helps, you can think of the event \(\{x \rta X\}\) as success for random variable \(X\) at \(x \in S\), just as survival up to time \(t\) is success at \(t \in [0, \infty)\) for a random lifetime \(X\) in the classical setting.
 With this interpretation, \(F(x)\) is the probability of success at \(x \in S\).
-If the graph supports \(X\) then by definition \(F(x) \gt 0\) for \(x \in S\).
+We usually assume that the graph supports \(X\) so that \(F(x) \gt 0\) for \(x \in S\).

 Suppose that \(X\) and \(Y\) are random variables in \(S\) with reliability functions \(F\) and \(G\) for \((S, \rta)\), respectively.
 Then relative to \((S, \rta)\),